WayneBooth/fpga-build-test-framework/README.md

 Copy the 'Makefile' from the 'Xilinx-ISE-Makefile' directory into the root of your design.

 You should then create a configuration file (`project.cnf`) as discussed in the repo README, depending on your project name, part specs, etc...
-A example `project.cnf` file is provided in the root of this repository.
+A example `project.cnf` file is provided in the `example` directory.

 ### Testbenches